ABDO Benevolent Fund

 Help beyond ABDO

-StepChange provides free, confidential, and expert debt advice.
-They offer solutions by way of debt management plans and provide ongoing support for as long as clients need their help.
+StepChange provides free, confidential and expert debt advice.
+It offers solutions by way of debt management plans and provide ongoing support for as long as clients need its help.

 Turn2us is a national charity providing practical help to people who are struggling financially.
 Turn2us helps people in financial need gain access to benefits and grants.
-Their benefits calculator takes less than 10 minutes to complete and will tell you which means-tested benefits you may be entitled to, including child tax credit.
-Their grants search can help look for funds or other types of help.
+Its benefits calculator takes less than 10 minutes to complete and will tell you which means-tested benefits you may be entitled to, including child tax credit.
+Its grants search can help look for funds or other types of assistance.

 Help for students

-The Benevolent fund occasionally receives requests for help from students who are self-funding and having difficulty paying for course fees.
+The ABDO Benevolent Fund occasionally receives requests for help from students who are self-funding and having difficulty paying for course fees.
 In this situation, students should apply to the ABDO Education Trust which exists for this purpose.
-Students in severe financial need, however can apply to the Benevolent fund, provided they are ABDO members.
+Students in severe financial need, however, can apply to the ABDO Benevolent Fund, provided they are ABDO members.

-A further source of help for students (who have completed one year of study) is the Wiseman Memorial Fund, which is administered by the OSA.
+A further source of help for students (who have completed one year of study) is the Wiseman Memorial Fund, which is administered by the Optical Suppliers Association.